 The best way to avoid osteoporosis is to reinforce bone strength and help prevent any further bone loss.
 This includes a healthy diet with nutrients to build bone density and exercises that help build up bone strength and protect brittle bones.
 Choosing a low-impact form of exercise and maintaining a healthy diet and weight can help protect and reinforce healthy bones.

-Tips for healthy bones
+Tips for healthy bones and improving bone density

 There are certain factors outside of control when it comes to bone mass and density; hereditary, hormones, ethnicity, and body type factors all influence the way our bones grow and deplete.
 But there are still many steps you can take to build bone health.